Registrar’s Office FAQ

 Grades will be posted in Sonisopens in a new window.

 Transcripts will not automatically be sent to your parents.
-Students can make a written request by signing a Transcript Release form available online or at the Registrar’s office.
+Students can request this at the Registrar’s Office.

 Records maintained by the College that include, but are not limited to: transcripts (grades), exam papers, test scores, evaluations, financial aid records and loan collection records.